-RMU Web Interface Status Pane
+Remote Management Unit (RMU) Web Interface Status Pane

-- System Status provides model and serial number (S/N) of both the autoloader and the drive.
+- 1. System Status - provides model and serial number (S/N) of both the autoloader and the drive.
 This section also contains the Dell Service Tag number.
 You will need this number if you call for technical support. - 2.
 Autoloader provides status specific to the automation device.
 Refer to Front Panel Administration for information regarding magazine configuration.
 Refer to Installation Overview for information regarding enabling or disabling the Barcode Scanner. - 3.
 Drive provides status information specific to the drive.
 Refer to Installation Overview for information on how to change the SCSI ID.
-Refer to TapeAlert Logs for information regarding drive Tape Alert flags. - Administration Lock provides status regarding RMU security settings.
+Refer to TapeAlert Logs for information regarding drive Tape Alert flags. - 4.
+Administration Lock provides status regarding RMU security settings.
 Refer to Client Overlap Control for information on how to configure the Administration Lock. - 5.
 Host Backup Software Lock provides status regarding Independent Software Vendor (ISV) autoloader and drive lock settings.
 These settings must typically be changed from within the host backup software application.
 Refer to your Backup Software Help or User Guide for steps on how to change autoloader and drive lock settings. - 6.
 Operator Control Panel provides an "OCP mirror," showing text currently displayed on the operator control panel.

-Status information appears on the right-hand side of the Home page and every page of the RMU except for the Firmware page.
-The status information is updated automatically every 10 seconds.
-Changes to the status appear in the status window update, but may take approximately 10 seconds to refresh.
+Status information appears on the right-hand side of the Home page and every page of the Remote Management Unit except for the Firmware page.
+The status information is updated automatically every 60 seconds.
+Changes to the status appear in the status window update, but may take approximately 60 seconds to refresh.
 You can also click Refresh Status to get an immediate update of the system.

 The menu headings also appear at the top of every page.
 To access the functionality under the menu heading, click the specific menu heading.
-The first time that you connect, the RMU prompts you for your username and password, then displays the opening page for that menu.

-Depending on your screen resolution settings, you may have to scroll to see all status info.
+The first time that you connect, the Remote Management Unit prompts you for your username and password, then displays the opening page for that menu.
+Depending on your screen resolution settings you may have to scroll to view all of the status information.